axllent/mailpit-website/content/docs/development/code-linting.md

 When reviewing pull requests on GitHub, please ensure that your code changes comply with the linting requirements outlined below.
 {{< /tip >}}

-### Linting in VSCode
+### Linting in VS Code

 Enabling automatic linting in your editor can be extremely beneficial, as it typically identifies and highlights errors in real-time and applies formatting upon saving your work.

-If you are using [VSCode](https://code.visualstudio.com/), it is highly recommended to install the following extensions for seamless integration:
+If you are using [VS Code](https://code.visualstudio.com/), it is highly recommended to install the following extensions for seamless integration:

 -   [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go)
 -   [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)